buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcDerivedUnitEnum.md

 # IfcDerivedUnitEnum

-_IfcDerivedUnitEnum_ is an enumeration type for allowed types of derived units.
+_IfcDerivedUnitEnum_ is an enumeration type for allowed types of derived units.<!-- end of definition -->

 > HISTORY  New type in IFC2.0.